Bubba Jenkins: 2010-11

 Senior: When Cael Sanderson arrived as the new head coach at PSU, Jenkins didn't feel comfortable with the way of teaching of Sanderson and Sanderson felt uncomfortable with the style of Jenkins.
 This caused him to transfer to Arizona State University.
 In his first and only year with the Sun Devils, Jenkins captured an NCAA title by pinning previously unbeaten Nittany Lion and future World Champion and Olympic gold medalist David Taylor in the finals.
 Jenkins graduated as an NCAA champion, two-time finalist and two-time All-American.

 Appearances post-career

 2013

 Jenkins wrestled two-time NCAA champion (2011 and 2013) Jordan Oliver in a folkstyle match on November 1–3, at the 2013 Who's Number One dual meet.
 He lost the match by points (2-8).

 Jenkins was scheduled to wrestle against Kyle Dake in a freestyle match on December 1 at the 2013 Grapple at the Garden event.
 However, Dake pulled out due to an injury suffered while competing and was replaced by 2012 NCAA champion Frank Molinaro, in a folkstyle match instead.
 Jenkins defeated his former teammate by points (4-2).

 2020

 After 7 years of no competition, Jenkins faced highly competitive wrestler Jason Nolf in a freestyle match on October 20, as a headliner for the NLWC Event II.
 He was defeated by technical fall in the first period.

+Commentary

+Jenkins was hired as a sports commentator for Real American Freestyle in 2025.